vc2004/vc2004.github.io/content/about.md

 ----------------

 This is Liang Dong's blog about thinking and learning in networking and also other interesting stuff.
-Any comments feel free to email me
+I got 7 years of experiences in telco networking and 3 years in SDN/NFV in cloud networking, datacenter and enterprise networking.
+Any comments feel free to email me.

 * Email: vc2004@gmail.com